CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 #### answers to key questions

-1. Amazon Web Services, US West (Oregon) data center.
+1. Amazon Web Services, US West (Oregon) data center, although this can be changed with a deployment parameter, and additional regions can be added with geographic DNS balancing.
 2. t2.micro for both frontend and backend.
 See [Instance Types](http://aws.amazon.com/ec2/instance-types/) for more details.
+This is also configurable with a deployment parameter.
-3. NA - we do not yet have enough users to measure.
+3. N/A - we do not yet have enough users to measure.
 4. The CloudFlare CDN is robust enough to handle a substantial surge in traffic.
 Also, we can scale our docker containers if necessary.
 5. With cloud computing we can scale up our capacity as much as we want.
 6. Provisioning our server instances is automated and takes under 20 minutes for a full deployment (frontend and backend).
 7. Using the docker-compose product we can easily scale any of our containers.
 (For example, the command `docker-compose scale web=2` would double our front end containers.)
 8. Amazon pricing, which has some fixed and some usage rates.
 9. We are using the West Coast AWS region data center.
 The CloudFlare CDN mirrors the site in many servers worldwide.
-10. Assuming github is online, we could be back online in a different region within 20 to 30 minutes.
+10. Assuming Github is online, we could be back online in a different region within 20 to 30 minutes.
-11. Our app is not storing any critical data.
+11. Our app is not storing any critical data - all data is loaded automatically on build, or accessed dynamically.
-12. We are storing no data.
+12. We are storing no non-derivative data.
 There cannot be a catastrophic data loss.
-A data loss would force us to repopulate the AHRQ data in our database in order to efficiently provide comparative prescription volume.
+A data loss would force us to repopulate the AHRQ data in our database in order to efficiently provide comparative prescription volume, this could be done by simply rerunning the deploy command.
 13. We are using the AWS and CloudFlare APIs and web interfaces so we do not need to contact our provider for resources.